ruse-traveler/SDeltaPtCutStudy/README.md

 ## Usage

-After copying the source files (in `src/`), compile the package in the usual manner:
+After copying the source files (in `src/`), compile with:

 ```
-./autogen.sh --prefix=$MYINSTALL
-make -j 4
-make install
+./sphx-build
 ```

 And then run with: